hashicorp/vagrant/website/docs/source/v2/synced-folders/nfs.html.md

 If you're using the VirtualBox provider, you'll also need to make sure you have a
-[private network setup with a static IP](http://docs.vagrantup.com/v2/networking/private_network.html).
+[private network set up](http://docs.vagrantup.com/v2/networking/private_network.html).
 This is due to a limitation of VirtualBox's built-in networking.
 With
 VMware, you do not need this.

 ## Root Privilege Requirement